Mushroom-Collecting.com

 compost, wood chips etc.

 Beginning in Late April through mid-June morels appear in Maine.
 Morels are known by some as sponge mushrooms.
-I am not good at finding this one.
-I have not spotted one in quite a few years.
+I don't find many of this one.
+Morels are uncommon in Maine.
 They are around though and one of just a few big prizes of the early collecting season.
 Yellow Morels (Morchella esculenta) seem to predominate.
 Other species are found rarely.
 No one is sure how many species there are but generally they will be characterized as black, yellow, or half-free morels.
 Half-free morels (Morchella semilibera) and Black morels (Morchella elata), (if there are any) are likely to appear first followed by the yellows.
 Morel sp. grow throughout the United States.

 One must be absolutely sure that they have not picked the false morel.
 They contain a volatile substance known as MMH (monomethyl hydrazine) that is similar to rocket fuel.
 Some parboil it and do eat it.
 Don't even think about it.
+MMH is much more carcinogenic than benzene.
 There have been numerous poisonings and a few deaths.
 No false or questionable morel should ever be eaten.
 False morels are a fairly common find for me.
 They grow all over my yard.
 They like my wood chips and red pines.

 Stem (stipe) Whitish, hollow, usually short with ribs or bumps and whitish flesh and a pebbly texture.
 It can become thick with age or have a bulbous base.

 When and where to find them (ecology) Morels grow from as early as late April until about the middle of June.
-I have not seen a Black Morel in Maine.
-They are said to appear the earliest and are likely to be found under conifers, in the woods, or along woods edges.
+Black morels are likely to appear the earliest and are likely to be found under conifers, in the woods, or along woods edges.
 Late May is when yellow morels are likely to be found in numbers.
 Morels are commonly found around certain trees but not always.
 Apple orchards are one of the most likely places to find yellow morels.
 When the trees are blooming is the most likely time.
 Unfortunately, many orchards have been sprayed with pesticides year after year with the chemicals eventually entering the soil where they can persist for many years.
 Morels found in orchards that have been sprayed in the last 10-20 years or more may not be safe to eat.
 It is safest to find old orchards that are no longer farmed or just old, unmanaged trees.
 There are actually a lot of old apple trees around here that are getting lost in the hardwoods.
+Ash trees often support morels in rich woods.
 Dead or dying elms are another common place to find morels.
 Some say to look when the bark is just starting to fall off.
 Mixed woods with beech and oak and other hardwoods sometimes support them.
 Occasionally they may be found in berry bushes, wood chips, compost, along field edges, walkways, swimming pools, and gardens.
 Around this area, they are often found in places where there is limestone.
 They may prefer a more neutral ph.
+See the photo below of a morel in ph 6.4 soil.
 Individual fruit bodies in a patch can exhibit some different looks with varying shapes and coloration.
 Sometimes you hear of a gray morel with light gray ridges and darker recesses.
 That is actually an immature yellow morel.

 Preparation These must be cooked thoroughly.
 Never, ever eat morels raw!
 They are good sautéed, deep fried, or dried and reconstituted.
 One of the best ways to eat them is by themselves to appreciate the subtle morel flavor.
 Morels with brook trout is a favorite.
 Foods that are not overpowering are best with this one such as chicken, fish, cheese, white sauces etc. They make fine soup.
 Mixing morels with other mushroom varieties, especially Agaricus sp., would just be a shame.